Podcast recording recommendations

 • Record and edit in 24-bit samples at a 48kHz sample rate.

-• Do not use this format for distribution, rather create a final mix to 16-bit / 44kHz.
+• Do not use this format for distribution, rather create a final mix to 16-bit / 44.1kHz for uploading.

 • Keep peaks below -1 dBFS to leave headroom for different normalise and compression operations.